 50 Shadow Work Prompts To Help Healing and Self-Growth

 There are so many ways that each of us can learn, heal and grow and one of our favorite ways to make this happen is with shadow work prompts.
 Shadow work prompts are a series of questions that are designed to get beneath the surface of our conscious selves to see what lies beneath our outward persona.
+We like to call this part the unconscious shadow or shadow self.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.